Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 # Switching from imperative to functional programming with games in Elm

+**Remark: The code and some of the concepts in this article are incompatible with Elm versions > 0.16.**

 Imperative programming was my thing since I was a school boy.
 I wrote some small games and [demoscene](http://en.wikipedia.org/wiki/Demoscene) effects, and now develop software (primarily computer vision stuff) for a living.